mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

             * numeric and geo fields -> BKD trees
 * near-real time search
     * searches not run on the latest indexed data
-        * indexing a doc ≠ instant search visibility
+        * indexing ≠ search visibility
-        * document can be retrieved by ID immediately
+        * however, document can be retrieved by ID immediately
             * but a search query won’t return it until a refresh happens
     * point-in-time view of the index
         * multiple searches hit the same files and reuse the same caches